influxdata/docs-v2/content/influxdb/v2.2/reference/internals/metrics.md

 ## Points in shard write requests with errors

-Histogram of the number of points in [shard write](/influxdb/v2.2/reference/internals/shards/#shard-writes) requests with errors.
+Number of points in [shard write](/influxdb/v2.2/reference/internals/shards/#shard-writes) requests with errors.

 #### Example